Marketing that occurs in the ether — social media, email, SEO — often steals the conversation. But physical marketing can be just as effective.

 What were some other business challenges you encountered in your first few years?

 Our first point-of-sale system was a huge pain.
 We spent over five grand on it, and it took up so much space.
 We couldn’t accept credit cards.
 So if someone only had $3 in their pocket, they’d just buy a coffee.
 When we started using Square, they’d buy a coffee and a pastry or something because it’s through a credit card.
 We were able to increase the average check size.
 We also wanted to do some marketing.
 But when you’re a small business with limited resources, it’s hard to justify that because there are more pressing needs for your capital.

 What sort of marketing did you want to do?

 We wanted to make custom cups.
 But that’s super capital-intensive.
 For it to make financial sense, you have to buy a certain volume of cups, which can cost thousands of dollars.
 And when you can order a case of white paper cups for $45, we had a hard time justifying that expense.
 So when we got our Square Loans advance, that’s the first place we spent it.

 They’re like a walking advertisement.
 That type of organic marketing is really powerful.

-Did you use your Square Capital for anything else?
+Did you use your Square Loans for anything else?